 - Using the Facebook app instead?
 On the group page click the icon at the top right that has a star in the middle.
 Then scroll to settings.

 - Once you click on that scroll to where you see manage membership (membership on the app).
 Change the setting who can approve member requests to admins and moderators.
 This means anytime someone wants to join their request will be pending.
 You or your moderators will have to accept their requests.
-With this change you can see when fake accounts attempt to join your group and from there you can deny/ban them.
+With this change you can see when fake accounts try to join your group and from there you can deny/ban them.

 Two ways to block and report accounts.